-The other day, I had the occasion to look over some of my past posts at The Imaginative Conservative.
-Much to my surprise, I’m quickly approaching my 250th post.
+The other day, I had the occasion to look over some of my past essays at The Imaginative Conservative.
+Much to my surprise, I’m quickly approaching my 250th essay.
 I might actually have reached and passed this number.
-Because I’ve failed to label my posts correctly, I am probably over 250 posts.
+Because I’ve failed to label my essays correctly, I am probably over 250 essays.

 When Winston (and I; but mostly Winston) started The Imaginative Conservative, we wanted to provide a forum on the internet where folks of good will could discuss serious issues, issues more important than generally found in the fleeting moments of the world.
 We wanted something different than what one might find on Fox or CNN or what one might hear on average conservative talk radio (Mike Church excepted, of course).
 We also wanted to distinguish ourselves from our conservative and libertarian brethren on the web who often focused on policy issues or who wrote rather esoterically and exclusivistly (yes, I’m making up this word) for a limited audience or an “in group.”